driftluo/InfluxDBClient-rs/README.md

 ## Status

-This project is being developed in high speed.
+This project has been able to run properly, most of the problems still on the type of return value, I have no solution to this problem, PR are welcome.

 ### Todo

 - [x] Multiple write and single write.
 - [x] Get the version number and check if the database exists.
 - [x] Support query syntax.
-- [ ] Support query post syntax.
+- [x] Support query post syntax.
-- [ ] Add some easy-to-use functions.
+- [x] Add some easy-to-use functions.

 ## Usage